 If you’re starting a niche-specific blog, finding out what’s already working in your industry makes sense.
 Research your competitors to see how to come up with a blog name that works.

-For example, in the SEO space, you’ll discover a trend among the blogs that delivers search engine news vs. technical SEO blogs.
+For example, in the SEO space, you’ll discover a trend among the blogs that deliver search engine news vs. technical SEO blogs.

-Blogs that deliver search news incorporate the term “search engine” in their domain name, while technical blogs use something unrelated to SEO.
+Blogs that deliver search news often incorporate the term “search engine” in their domain name, whereas technical blogs use a term unrelated to SEO.

-Search Engine Watch, Search Engine Journal, Search Engine Land, Marketing Land, Search Metrics, etc…these blogs deliver more search news than focusing on technical SEO stuff.
+Search Engine Watch, Search Engine Journal, Search Engine Land, Marketing Land, Search Metrics, etc. These blogs deliver more search engine news than focusing on technical SEO details.

 You can discover your perfect blog name from these examples if you’re starting one in the SEO space.